andriydruk/andriydruk.github.io/content/post/kotlin-plus-swift-equals-love.md

 ### Summary

-With this 3 concept toolchain can covert almost any Swift library API.
-Of cause, it can’t support all.
-For example, it doesn't support templates or struct without a Codable protocol.
+With this 3 concept (Swift Reference, Swift Value, Swift Protocol) toolchain can covert almost any Swift library API.
+Of course, it doesn't support everything.
+For example, it doesn't support templates or structs without the Codable protocol.
 In this case, I would recommend writing a small wrapper layer that will optimize your API for Android.

-Another question I heard very often: what about performance?
+Another question I hear very often: what about performance?
 Does JNI have an impact on the performance of the app?
 In most cases no, JNI is pretty fast.
 There are general recommendations from Google [how to write code with JNI](https://developer.android.com/training/articles/perf-jni).
-All these recommendations appliable for Swift as well.
+All these recommendations are applicable for Swift as well.

-This is roadmap for fully automated Kotlin-Swift binding:
+This is a roadmap for fully automated Kotlin-Swift binding:

-1. Create a tool for generating JNI code from Kotlin headers ✅: was implemented with [Annotation Processor](https://github.com/readdle/swift-java-codegen) (this how Spark for Android now works)
+1. Create a tool to generate JNI code from Kotlin headers ✅: was implemented with [Annotation Processor](https://github.com/readdle/swift-java-codegen) (this is how Spark for Android works at the moment)
-2. Create a tool for generating Kotlin header automatically 🚧
+2. Create a tool to generate Kotlin header automatically 🚧
 3. Merge both tools for better performance and consistency 🎯

 A few months ago, I started a small project for the demonstration of using Swift lang in different platforms - [Swift Weather App](https://github.com/andriydruk/swift-weather-app).
 At the current point in time, this is a pretty simple project but I believe, it's a very good point to start your journey to Swift cross-platform development.